BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 Retention between 1 day to 365 days

 > - Ability to reprocess (replay) data.
-> - Once data is inserted in Kinesis, it can’t be deleted (immutability).
+> - Once data is inserted in Kinesis, it can't be deleted (immutability).
 > - Data that shares the same partition goes to the same shard (ordering).

 two capcity modes: